Submit Your Entries

 As mentioned above, Effie is an agency-blind competition – do not cite any agency names or display agency logos anywhere in the entry form or creative materials.

 3. Presenting Results or Competitive Work/Logos in the 4-minute creative reel.

 You are not allowed to include results or competitive work/logos on the reel.
 Refer to the Creative Reel instructions.
 The reel is meant to showcase the work as it ran in the marketplace.
 Entries that include results or competitive work/logos in the video will be disqualified.

 4. Failing to adhere to the Effie Eligibility Period by including results after this period.
-Or, failing to provide results exclusively to the United States and/or Canada.
+Or, failing to provide results exclusively to the competition's country requirements.

 5. Failing to follow the formatting requirements as outlined in the entry kit and on the entry form.